Skip to main content

 • and what care was billed.

-They also matter because Oregon PIP can pay certain reasonable and necessary medical expenses and related benefits.
-But PIP is not the same thing as the full value of a claim.
+They also matter because Oregon personal injury protection, often called PIP, can pay certain reasonable and necessary medical expenses and related benefits after many Oregon motor vehicle crashes.
+But PIP is not the same thing as the full value of a bodily injury claim.

 So the right takeaway is not “medical records do not matter.”
 The right takeaway is: medical records matter, and supporting documentation may matter too.